 - Device breakdown – desktop, mobile and other

 - And much, much more...

-So now we have Google, marketing and sales analytics all in one dashboard - an comprehensive view of your digital marketing performance.
+So now we have Google, marketing and sales analytics all in one marketing analytics dashboard - a comprehensive view of your digital marketing performance through HubSpot reporting.

 3. Plain Text Template

 HubSpot has introduced a plain email template to their template library.
 It is formatted like a plain text email, but still has the underlying tracking code to monitor your important email metrics.

 Beautifully sculpted HTML emails are great and definitely have a strong place in email marketing, in fact, I tend to purposefully open email from companies that I know have an aesthetically pleasing design (maybe that’s a marketing thing), but plain email templates provide successful results and here’s why:

 - Spam filters like plain text versions – HTML-only emails are a red flag for spam filters.
 A lazy spammer is unlikely to create a plain text alternative

 - Some email clients and apps can’t handle HTML – this is somewhat rare, but some people will receive an ugly version of your email because the software they’re using can’t display it in the way you built